 That also made Hsieh the first player from Chinese Taipei to win a Grand Slam title of any kind and Peng the fifth Chinese player to win a Grand Slam title of any kind.

 "It's very special because I don't think tennis is popular in Taiwan," Hsieh said.
 "We don't even see many media during this tournament.
 But I'm very proud I could win this tournament together with my good friend.
 It's the first Grand Slam title for us, for Taiwan.
 It's a big thing for us in Taiwan."

-Later in the season, Hsieh and Peng improved to 9-0 in WTA finals with triumphs in Cincinnati, Guangzhou and the season-ending TEB BNP Paribas WTA Championships - Istanbul.
+Later in the season, Hsieh and Peng were victorious in Cincinnati, Guangzhou and the season-ending TEB BNP Paribas WTA Championships - Istanbul.